Free Tip Sheet: The 10 Warning Signs to Watch For When Visiting Loved-Ones

 Human Resource departments have benefitted from Karen’s consulting.

 Has your company‘s Executive Team examined the effects of tardiness, absenteeism, limited attention to work details by the employees who are caregivers?
-Many corporations are familiar with leaves iem for parents with sick children; however, they may not be aware of the ways that aging parents can affect their employees’ productivity.
+Many corporations are familiar with family leave for parents with sick children; however, they may not be aware of the ways that aging parents can affect their employees’ productivity.

 Contact Karen directly to discuss the unique needs of your organization or event.